CPK Insurance

 If your Tennessee work includes collection guidance, valuation opinions, or authentication support, professional liability is usually a key coverage to review.
 Many consultants also pair it with general liability insurance because client meetings, office visits, and leased spaces can create third-party claims outside the advisory service itself.

 Art consultant insurance cost in Tennessee varies by services offered, revenue, client exposure, location, and the limits and deductibles you choose.
-The state average in the provided data is $72 to $313 per month, but your actual quote can differ based on whether you need bundled coverage, inland marine protection, or higher liability limits.
+Your quote can also differ based on whether you need bundled coverage, inland marine protection, or higher liability limits.

 Yes.
 A Tennessee quote should reflect whether you are an art advisor, collection consultant, or appraisal-focused professional, and whether you need art consultant errors and omissions insurance, art consultant general liability insurance, or a bundled business owners policy.
 The more specific your services and locations, the more accurate the quote request can be.